jumpman-cmd/FinanceMaster/FinanceMaster - GUI/README.md

 ## Acknowledgements

 This project was inspired by my passion for both programming and personal finance management.
-Special thanks to GeeksforGeeks, W3Schools and BingChatAI, used to assist in developing of this application.
+Special thanks to GeeksforGeeks [https://www.geeksforgeeks.org/introduction-to-java-swing/], W3Schools [https://www.w3schools.com/java/] and BingChatAI, used to assist in developing of this application.

 ---